Super Lawyers

 Update July 1, 2019:

-For those convicted of driving without a license, the prison term for committing aggravated assault goes up by two additional years.
+Furthermore, driving without a license and committing aggravated assault will lead to increased penalties.
+Specifically, the prison term for aggravated assault is extended by two years.

-The new law also increases the fines and jail terms associated with the summary offense of driving under suspension from a previous DUI.
-Now, a conviction on that charge will come with at least $500 in fines and as many as 60 days in jail for a first offense.
-A second offense comes with a mandatory minimum jail term of 90 days and a fine of $1,000.
+The new law also brings higher fines and jail terms for driving under suspension resulting from a previous DUI.
+For a first offense, the conviction carries a minimum of $500 in fines and a maximum of 60 days in jail.
+A second offense mandates a minimum jail term of 90 days, coupled with a $1,000 fine.

 Client Reviews